Fundamental Quality Bound on Optical Quantum Communication

 \paragraph{Thermal Attenuator Channel.}

-As a paradigmatic example from optical communication, we consider the \emph{thermal attenuator channel}, which serves as the predominant model for realistic optical quantum links.
+As a paradigmatic example from optical communication, we consider the \emph{thermal attenuator channel} \(\mathcal{N}_{\lambda,n}\), which serves as the predominant model for realistic optical quantum links.
 This is also the simplest non-trivial example because the error exponent of the (previously well understood) pure-loss channel diverges\,---\,as it should, because zero-error entanglement generation over a pure-loss channel is possible via dual-rail encoding.
 Moreover, it is also precisely this type of \emph{noisier} channel, for which the capacity bound of Pirandola et al.~\cite{Pirandola_2017} is no longer tight, making them harder to understand from the \emph{quantity} perspective on quantum communication.

-Mathematically, the single-mode thermal attenuator channel is modelled by mixing the input mode at a beamsplitter of transmissivity \( \lambda \in [0,1]\) with an ancillary mode prepared in a Gaussian thermal state with covariance matrix \(n_\mathrm{th} \boldsymbol{\sigma}_0\) and vanishing first moments.
-The latter precisely corresponds to the Gibbs state of the free Hamiltonian associated with the thermal noise parameter \(n_\mathrm{th} \geq 1\).
+Mathematically, the single-mode thermal attenuator channel is modelled by mixing the input mode at a beamsplitter of transmissivity \( \lambda \in [0,1]\) with an ancillary mode prepared in a Gaussian thermal state with vanishing first moments and covariance matrix \(n \boldsymbol{\sigma}_0\), where \(\boldsymbol{\sigma}_0\) denotes the \(2 \times 2\) identity matrix.
+This precisely corresponds to the Gibbs state of the free Hamiltonian associated with the thermal noise parameter \(n \geq 1\).